 After the summer of ‘64 begrudgingly faded into memory and the East coast riots were just a byline on page ten, America hoped there would be only a mild aftershock the following summer of ‘65.
 But 1965 would be no aftershock.
 The Watts riot of 1965 would be an eruption of such magnitude it would shake the country to its democratic foundation.

 The upheaval that detonated in Watts stunned the nation.
 The horrific violence and upheaval that defined Watts shattered one illusion.
 Rioting was no longer an East coast phenomena, it was now a dilemma of national proportions.
 Watts would be the standard-bearer for the three hundred riots that would follow it.
 For every big city had a ghetto and every ghetto had for decades been experiencing the exact same grievances: hatred and mistrust of the police departments, unending poverty, discrimination, despair, hopelessness.
 Once the Watts uprising got started it dominated the evening news across the country.
 The cryptic nature of Watts forced even long time Los Angeles residents to break out a map to find out where it was.
-By the end of the week it would be etched in the minds of every American.
+By the end of the week it would be indelibly etched in the minds of every American.

 Watts galvanized ghettos across the country, not only to rise up against their oppressors but to unleash their considerable pent up fury against them.
-Tiny Watts, a paltry two square miles in area, would become a national icon for rebellion.
+Tiny Watts, a paltry two square miles in area, would become a national logo for rebellion.